aajonusnet/aajonusnet/md/About.md

-Welcome to Aajonus.net
+> Everybody will be able to take care of themselves if I give everybody enough information.

+> — Aajonus Vonderplanitz

-Features:
+Website Features:
 - Live, Instant Search for all Aajonus knowledge

-- 100% Local, Free & Open source
+- 100% Free & On-device search

-- No search ever leaves your computer

-- No cloud, No frameworks, No trackers, No external APIs
+- No cloud, No trackers, No APIs

-- Just 400 lines of code & Aajonus Knowledge

 - Copyright Takedown Requests (DMCA) are ignored